hftay/tic-tac-toe/readme.md

 ## Things yet to do

--DEPLOY

-- Research web audio API add sound effects (TBC) to your game – add sound effects to tile hover...
-- yet to find a way to stop audio playing
-- options are to either pause or mute audio, but wont achieve effect of audio starting from the beginning.

-- Readability
+- Code Readability

+- fix functionality for increasing/decreasing boardsize?
+BUG: grid tile creation is buggy, when resizing browser HEIGHT the tiles go crazy, need to refresh a couple of times... need to fix...

 - ux

-- fix functionality for increasing/decreasing boardsize?
-grid tile creation is buggy, when resizing browser the tiles go crazy, need to refresh a couple of times

-- CSS; research Active etc...
+- CSS; research CSS pseudo-classes etc...

 - CSS use different colours for different token...